 There are many mental health programs and approaches all around the world.

-Mental and behavioral healthcare options are available for the conditions including depression, anxiety, grief, anger management, phobias, post-traumatic stress, bipolar, schizophrenia, drug and alcohol abuse, and addictive behaviors.
-Some mental health problems need urgent care, especially for people who are affected with substance use disorders.
+Mental and behavioral healthcare options are available for the conditions including depression, anxiety, grief, anger management, phobias, post-traumatic stress, bipolar, and schizophrenia.
+Some mental health problems need urgent care, especially for people who are affected with self-destructive disorders.

 At Capital District Neurofeedback, we focus our energy on a limited range of conditions where retraining the brain is possible.
 See those conditions by clicking here.
 While seeking help for mental health and behavioral conditions can be difficult and overwhelming, you must do so.
 Mental and emotional well-being should be given the same attention as physical health.